Julian Rotter: Background

-He continued his graduate studies at Indiana University where he continued to study the effects of success and failure on subsequent performance using the level of aspiration paradigm, completing his doctorate there (under the direction of C. M. Louttit) in 1941.
+He continued his graduate studies at Indiana University Bloomington where he continued to study the effects of success and failure on subsequent performance using the level of aspiration paradigm, completing his doctorate there (under the direction of C. M. Louttit) in 1941.
 Throughout his education, Rotter was influenced by Alfred Adler, Clark Hull, B.F.
 Skinner, and Edward Tolman.

-After earning his doctorate he was unable to obtain a faculty position owing to the anti-Semitism them prevalent in academia, but accepted a position at Norwich Hospital; soon after, Rotter was drafted into the United States Army during World War II.
+After earning his doctorate he was unable to obtain a faculty position owing to the anti-Semitism then prevalent in academia, but accepted a position at Norwich Hospital; soon after, Rotter was drafted into the United States Army during World War II.
 In the Army, Rotter worked as a psychologist, except for 17 weeks in officer candidate training as a tank officer.
 After the war he returned, again briefly, to Norwich Hospital before being recruited by Ohio State University, where he taught and served as director of the psychological services clinic (a key component of clinical training there) formerly headed by Louttit.
 At Ohio State, Rotter worked with George Kelly, founder of personal constructs theory.
 Both the Incomplete Sentences Blank (1950) and Rotter's seminal work, Social Learning and Clinical Psychology (1954) were published during his tenure there; most of the crucial "locus of control" studies were also conducted while at Ohio State.

 In 1963, Rotter went to the University of Connecticut, becoming director of that school's clinical psychology program, where he remained for the rest of his career.
 The Interpersonal Trust Scale, a research measure of this personality feature, was developed by Rotter during that time.
 He assumed emeritus status in 1987, but continued to teach graduate classes in personality and test construction for several more years.
 Rotter also served as president of the American Psychological Association Division of Clinical Psychology, the Eastern Psychological Association, and the American Psychological Association Division of Social and Personality Psychology.

 He died at the age of 97 on January 6, 2014, at his home in Mansfield, Connecticut.